What to Plant Now — Beets, Fennel & Kale

 Increased exposure on cooking channels and food blogs has brought bulb fennel back into the spotlight.
 Its mild anise flavor and crispy, celery-like texture make it a good choice for fresh eating in salads or with dips.
 It can also be baked, roasted, and sautéed.

-Fennel can be harvested in the baby stage, 2½–3" across, or left to grow to maturity at 4–5" across.
-Display baby fennel bunched or bagged at market; full-size bulbs are sold loose, usually with the fronds trimmed. ( Leaf fennels , used as an herb or cut-flower filler, are varieties which do not form marketable bulbs.)
+Fennel bulb can be harvested in the baby stage, 2½–3" across, or left to grow to maturity at 4–5" across.
+Display baby fennel bunched or bagged at market.
+Full-size bulbs are sold loose, usually with the fronds trimmed.
+(Leaf fennels, used as an herb or cut-flower filler, are varieties which do not form marketable bulbs.)

 Kale's popularity today can be attributed to its versatility, flavor, and high nutritional content.
 Growers consider it one of the workhorses of the fall and winter garden.
 Kale is extremely cold tolerant, and in most places can be harvested all winter from beneath snow or row cover, and certainly from a low or high tunnel.
 Plant it abundantly to ensure a long harvest, as new growth will diminish as the days get shorter in the fall.

-Mixed kale bunches are attractive on display, and provide a way to encourage people to try the different types.
-Combining Winterbor with the less bulky Toscano creates a nice full bunch; and including a little Red Russian adds color and a different texture.
+Mixed kale bunches are attractive on display, and offer a way to encourage people to try the different types.
+Combining 'Winterbor' with the less bulky 'Toscano' creates a nice full bunch; and including a little Red Russian adds color and a different texture.

 Demand for these popular vegetables continues to increase.
 Extend your marketing season and attract new customers by offering a selection of beets, kale, and bulb fennel at your fall markets.

 - Browse all our recommended Summer-Plant for Fall-Harvest Vegetable, Herb & Flower Crops.

 - Johnny's Planting Calculator for Fall-Harvest Crops can help you determine the best time to plant all your fall crops.